 This is the online home for the Clé Club – the traditional music and singing club based in Liberty Hall, Dublin 1.
-The Clé Club currently meets at 8pm on the first Wednesday of each month – except for July and August.
+The Clé Club currently meets at 7.30pm on the third Wednesday of each month – except for July and August.

 The usual format for the Clé Club involves specially invited guests who perform for part of the evening – while the remainder features contributions from the floor, facilitated by a fear an tí or bean an tí.
 The key rule of the evening is that all musicians and singers are entitled to be heard in silence – unless, of course, they invite audience participation.